-Sleep-Supporting Salad is perfect for those late night summer dinners because it won’t keep you up all night tossing and turning.
-It is a simple, nutrient-rich salad to calm the mind and support sleep.
-The avocado, walnuts, and olive oil in this salad are all high in omega-3 fatty acids which are vital to deep, satisfying and restorative sleep.
+Sleep-Supporting Salad is perfect for those late night summer dinners.
+Its simple nutrient-rich ingredients will help calm the mind and support better sleep.
+The avocado, walnuts, and olive oil in this salad are all high in omega-3 fatty acids, which are vital to deep, satisfying and restorative sleep.
 Sleep is so important if you want to feel energized during the day.

 Sleep and Energy Levels